tgriesser/opinionated-telemetry/README.md

   globalHooks: {
     onStart: (span) => {
       // Called on every span start
+      // Can return { collapse: true } for per-span collapsing
       // Can return { shouldDrop } to register conditional dropping },
     onEnd: (span, durationMs) => {